-But to believe it myself, for myself; to let it set up a permanent camp in that place which is only a conflicting mess of emotional extremes and approximations, is a far cry.
+But to believe it myself, for me; to let it set up a permanent camp in that place which is only a conflicting mess of emotional extremes and approximations, is a far cry.
 Agreeing to something logically is very different from accepting it emotionally.
 To accept something emotionally is to turn over the vulnerability rock and expose the slugs there.
 And I haven’t really the courage to do that.
 Not always.
 It feels safer to crouch in the darkness.
-At least here I know what to expect.
+At least there I know what to expect.

 But I have hope because at least I have agreed with it logically despite all the roadblocks my fears tried throwing in the path.
 Hopefully, the rest will seep in someday too.

-Perhaps, after a while I will notice, for the first time, a camp n the middle of my inner war zone, set up in chaste serenity.
+Perhaps, after a while, I will notice, for the first time, a camp n the middle of my inner war zone, set up in chaste serenity.
 Who knows, I might even see a day when, unbeknownst to me, I will find that the bloody wars are over and the swamps drained away.
-And a vast field of daffodils stand bobbing their boisterous heads in smiling wisdom.
+And a vast field of daffodils stands bobbing their boisterous heads in smiling wisdom.
 Secretly, I live for that day.
 I want it so much!

 To reach that state of joyous existence, Ms Brown recommends the following three thoughts to become a relentless, daily (and hourly) chorus in your head.
 That…